Thrift Shop: Music video

 The accompanying music video was co-directed by Jon Jon Augustavo, Macklemore and Ryan Lewis.
 It was released on Lewis' YouTube channel on August 29, 2012.
 Filming took place at several thrift shops in Seattle, including Goodwill Outlet, Value Village in Capitol Hill, Red Light Vintage and Fremont Vintage Mall, as well as at Seattle locations like the Unicorn/Narwhal Arcade Bar and the Northwest African American Museum.
 Macklemore attempted to persuade a fellow Seattle rapper, Sir Mix-a-Lot, to appear in the video but he did not return the calls.
 Some local Seattle musicians like Thomas Grey of Champagne Champagne appear in the music video, and a DeLorean is shown as well.
 The video was nominated at the 2013 MTV Video Music Awards for Video of the Year.

 In popular culture

+Postmodern Jukebox covered the song in 2013, with Robyn Adele Anderson singing in a Roaring Twenties jazz style.
+The video went viral and boosted the career of Postmodern Jukebox.
+The video gathered four million views in its first year.

 Parodies

 The children's show Sesame Street makes a parody of "Thrift Shop" in which Macklemore appeared playing the character "Mucklemore", shows Oscar the Grouch and his other Grouches the proper way to recycle their trash.

+In 2013, KIDZ BOP covered the song as part of their 24th album.
+The cover changes many of the original lyrics in order to make it appropriate for children to listen to.

-A parody was a part of a Pessach Shop Passover Jam, done for the Jewish holiday of Passover by the a cappella group Six13.
+A parody was part of a Pessach Shop Passover Jam, done for the Jewish holiday of Passover by the a cappella group Six13.

 The American comedy artist Rucka Rucka Ali parodied the song twice in his album Black Man of Steal.
 One of his parodies is titled "I'm Obama", the other, "I'm Osama".

 Verizon Wireless parodied the song in a 2016 holiday promotion, this time in a laundromat.

+American parody web show "The Hillywood Show" samples the music in its parody of British TV show Sherlock, as well as reenacting some scenes from the music video.